 For anterior cruciate ligament (ACL) surgery, the replacement graft can be harvested from tissue in the patellar (kneecap) region.
 The surgeon removes the tissue along with a small piece of bone called a "bone block" at each end.
 The graft is first pulled through the two tunnels that were drilled in the upper and lower leg bones and then secured with screws or staples.

 For anterior cruciate ligament (ACL) surgery, the replacement graft can be harvested from up to three tendons.
 The surgeon uses part of the tendon from the semitendinosus muscle and part of the tendon from the gracilis muscle.
 The graft is pulled through tunnels that were drilled in the upper and lower leg bones.
 Then the graft is secured with screws or staples.

 What To Expect

-Arthroscopic surgery is often done on an outpatient basis, which means that you do not spend a night in the hospital.
+Arthroscopic surgery is often done on an outpatient basis.
+This means that you don't spend a night in the hospital.
 Other surgery may require staying in the hospital for a couple of days.

 To care for your incision while it heals, you need to keep it clean and dry and watch for signs of infection.